Its name was Magic: The Gathering, and it was the "collectible card game" that spawned an entire industry.

 The sheer number, by itself, isn't so bad; it slows down games when everyone has to read the rules for everything that hits the table, but most folks have long since given up on collecting.

-take the fun out of it is that there are only so many ways to juggle and combine the same set of statistics and powers.
+What does take the fun out of it is that there are only so many ways to juggle and combine the same set of statistics and powers.
 They have to keep upping the ante in order to justify the new expansion sets they continue to release.
 And in their efforts to keep coming up with new mechanics, the power level has surged so far as to make older cards irrelevant.

 There are now such things as Spirit creatures -- they can't interact with normal creatures.
 Throw a few into a deck and your opponent literally has no way to block them unless they've done the same.
 Creatures can now be given "double-strike" -- they deal their damage TWICE each combat round.
 And let's not forget the creature ability called Invulnerability.
 This works as advertised: The creature is immune to all damage, from all sources.
 WHA?